 Authentication Model

-Cafe Variome V3 uses multiple authentication token and keys to ensure the user has permission to perform actions.
+Cafe Variome V3 uses a combination of authentication tokens and keys to verify user permissions.
 This wiki page explains the flow and tokens involved in authenticating a user.

 User login flow